 About Shirley Mier

 Shirley holds a Ph.D.
 (2005) and an M.A.
 (2002) in Music Composition from the University of Minnesota, and a B.A. in Music from Grinnell College.
-She is a music faculty member at Century College (a community college in White Bear Lake, MN) where she teaches a variety of music courses and conducts the Theatre Orchestra and Popular Styles Ensembles.
-She is a member of ASCAP, the Dramatists Guild, and the American Composers Forum.
+She has taught music at Century College (a community college in White Bear Lake, MN) since 2007 and is a member of ASCAP, the Dramatists Guild, and the American Composers Forum.